Electrical Engineering Technology (AE)

 - Credit Requirements: 64

-Graduates of this program are able to work in any number of challenging positions.
-As engineering technicians, they may participate in such varied activities as research, development, design, production, or manufacturing of complex electrical, electronic, or electromechanical products.
-Testing, quality control, marketing, installation, and customer service are among the job opportunities available.
+Engineering technicians are an important piece of the puzzle.
+They work in research, development, design, production, or manufacturing of complex electrical, electronic, or electromechanical products.
+Testing, quality control, marketing, installation, and customer service are among the jobs available.

-Students may also pursue a dual major with Computer Engineering Technology or Mechanical Engineering Technology.
-Upon completion of a two-year associate degree in Electrical Engineering Technology, students may pursue a bachelor’s degree in Electrical Engineering, Electromechanical Engineering, or Business Technology & Management.
+Like a challenge?
+Classes are scheduled for students to get a dual major in Computer Engineering Technology or Mechanical Engineering Technology.
+With a two-year associate degree in Electrical Engineering Technology, you can go the extra mile by pursuing a bachelor’s degree in Electrical Engineering, Electromechanical Engineering, or Business Technology & Management.

 A student with an Associate of Engineering in Electrical Engineering Technology will be able to: